AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 ### The Number Of Kernels

-The convolution block has "numberOfKernels" as one of its parameters.
-This determines the number of channels that will be produced for the output tensor, regardless of the number of channels from the input tensor.
+The convolution blocks have "numberOfKernels" as one of its parameters.
+This determines the number of channels that will be produced for the transformed tensor, regardless of the number of channels from the input tensor.
 So, if we have 3 kernels, then it will produce an output tensor that has 3 channels.
 Pretty simple, right?

 ## The Stride